 Before the pandemic, most Americans felt they got enough sleep.
 In fact, 65% of employed Americans, 60% of unemployed Americans, and 51% of those unable to work felt this way.
 However, COVID-19 has wrecked the economy and changed life for good.

-Today, unemployment is at an all-time high, fewer people than ever are commuting to work, grocery shopping requires a mask, and are encouraged to avoid leaving our home unless it’s absolutely necessary.
+Today, unemployment is at an all-time high, fewer people than ever are commuting to work, grocery shopping requires a mask, and we are encouraged to avoid leaving our home unless it’s necessary.
 As a result, many feel fatigued, depressed, and anxious.
-These are all feelings that can raise cortisol levels, disrupting sleep, and wake cycles.
+These are all feelings that can raise cortisol levels, disrupting sleep and wake cycles.